-- up to 30,000,000 shares of common stock issuable upon exercise of warrants being offered in this Offering; - 4,249,271 shares of common stock reserved for issuance upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan; - 17,095,633 shares of common stock reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$0.50 per share to \$2.63 per share; - 7,500,000 shares of our common stock issuable upon the exercise of warrants issuable upon the exchange of our Series A Preferred; and - shares of our common stock reserved for issuance upon the exchange of newly created Series B Preferred, which Series B Preferred will be issued upon automatic conversion of the Platinum Notes, assuming gross proceeds from the Offering of at least \$10.0 million.
-See See "The Offering Platinum Notes" on page 3 of this prospectus for a description of the Platinum Notes.
+- shares of common stock issuable upon exercise of warrants being offered in this Offering; - 4,249,271 shares of common stock reserved for issuance upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan; - 17,095,633 shares of common stock reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$0.50 per share to \$2.63 per share; - 7,500,000 shares of our common stock issuable upon the exercise of warrants issuable upon the exchange of our Series A Preferred; and - up to approximately \\\\\ shares of our common stock reserved for issuance upon the exchange of newly created Series B Preferred, which Series B Preferred will be issued upon automatic conversion of the Subordinate Notes, assuming gross proceeds from the Offering of at least \$10.0 million.
+See "The Offering" on page 3 of this prospectus for a description of the Subordinated Notes.